fbpx

 However, I should mention that it takes up to an hour for the sauna to heat up (depending on how hot you like it), so you can’t just jump in and expect it to be ready immediately.

-The good news is that you can also schedule your sauna sessions using the integrated tablet.
-So if you know that you want to jump into the sauna in the afternoon, you can program it to turn itself on ahead of time.
+The good news is that you can also schedule your sauna sessions using the integrated tablet, mobile app or web interface.
+So if you know you’ll want to use the sauna in the afternoon, you can program it to turn itself on ahead of time.

 We schedule our sauna sessions only occasionally.
 Most of the time, we just turn it on and wait for 45-60 minutes before getting in.